Victor Vran: Additional content

-During Gamescom 2014 it was announced that a Motörhead expansion for Victor Vran is being developed.
 The first DLC pack entitled Motörhead Through the Ages was released on 6 June 2017, along with another DLC pack entitled Fractured Worlds.

 Reception

 Victor Vran received generally positive reviews from critics upon release.
 Aggregate review website Metacritic assigned a score of 75/100 based on 42 reviews for Windows, and 77/100 for Xbox One based on 4 critic reviews.